Rudeus Greyrat: Casting

 In the scene where Rudeus and Paul quarrel in episode 3, Uchiyama was able to know that there was a conflict from the perspective of the parents, but it is because the backbone and human drama of each of those characters are drawn very carefully.
 She felt that each and every character has a reality and is loved by everyone.
 From the standpoint of Rudeus, she was very encouraged when Eris said, "Rudeus is amazing!" thanks to how both characters have been interacting.
 Regarding Rudeus' mind, she says that she wants to be able to trace the character of Sugita, who played the role of the man from his [Rudeus's] previous life, but she also plays her own character.
 So as an actor, she was also experiencing a feeling that she cannot easily experience in other works.
 Uchiyama relates to Rudeus' second chance at life because she once quit her job but ended up taking it again, which helped her to become a more skilled worker.
+The original novel artist provided his own comments during the recording this scene.
+In the original, there is a scene where the two meet face to face at a bar, but at first Rudeus could not see Paul's face at all.
+For the anime, Rifujin said he wanted a support to either character when they are arguing and have Rudeus properly look at Paul's face, noting Rudeus also had experience from his previous side.
+In the end, this scene was Rifujin's favorite moment from the "Boyhood arc" due to how more mature was the portrayal of the protagonist.

 In December 2021, Uchiyama posted an update on Twitter that she would leaving the series after the next episode and was glad with her work and support.
 However, on December 10, 2022, it was announced that the voice actress will continue to play the main character Rudeus, into the 2nd season as well.
+Uchiyama noted the anime attracted several fans and thus wanted to avoid disappointing them with her portrayal.

-In the English dub of the series, the character is voiced by Ben Phillips as his former self and Madeleine Morris in his reborn persona.
+In the English dub of the series, the character is voiced by Ben Phillips; as his former self and Madeleine Morris in his reborn persona.
 In November 2021, Morris claimed she grew fond of Rudeus due to all the hidden depths he has, which leaves his traumatic past as a mystery.

-Appearances

-Rudeus was born with brown hair and green eyes, thus resembling his father however, his face is softer with his jawline and nose resembling his mother.
-However, he later has the Demon Empress of the Demon World Kishirika Kishirisu switch out one of his original eyes for a demon eye "the eye of foresight" with a slightly different color from his natural eyes, causing him to be heterochromatic.
-Like his father, Paul, Rudeus also has a mole underneath his left eye.
-He eventually grows up to be a tall, well-built, and handsome man if not for a creepy smile that is said to be terrifying to the extent that people run away from him for fear of their lives when he smiles at them.